We have written a brand new post reflecting the new situation--see New EV Tax Credits for Tesla in 2022.

 On July 29, Senator Diane Feinstein introduced a bill providing a $2,500 tax credit for used EVs, entitled the Affordable EVs for Working Families Act.
 The House included this proposal in their September 9 Markup of the Build Back Better Act (pp. 300-306).

 The EV tax credit has traditionally only applied to new cars, but this bill provides up to $2,500 credit for used EVs with at least a 10 kWh battery, although the credit cannot exceed 30% of the sale price.
 And the buyer's adjusted gross income (AGI) has a cap at $75,000 for individuals, $112,500 for head of household, and $150,000 for joint filers.
 The credit decreases by $200 for each $1,000 by which the taxpayer's AGI exceeds the above amounts.

 11. Chinese made EVs would be ineligible for the tax credit.

 Senator John Cornyn, the Republican Senator from Texas, introduced an amendment (p.
 55) that excluded Chinese produced EVs from the tax credit.
 In a rare move of bipartisanship, this amendment was passed unanimously.

-10. The additional $2,500 credit would only apply to EVs bought on January 1, 2022 and after.
+12. The additional, bonus credits would only apply to EVs bought on January 1, 2022 and after.

 Tesla cars bought after May 24, 2021 would be retroactively eligible for a $7,500 tax credit on 2021 tax returns.

-Tesla cars bought after December 31, 2021 would be eligible for a $10,000 tax credit (in most cases; see below) on 2022 tax returns.
+Tesla cars bought after December 31, 2021 would be eligible for: In the House version, an $8,000 tax credit (excluding the Model 3 Performance, S, and X), but in the Senate version, a $10,000 tax credit (excluding the Model 3 Performance, S, and X) on 2022 tax returns.

 Six Takeaways for Tesla: